gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Runtime.CompilerServices.Intrinsics/README.md

 Chances are your machine runs on a descendant of that influential CPU, be it AMD Ryzen or Intel Core.
 So how can we use the `BSR` instruction from .NET?

-This is why `Gapotchenko.FX.Runtime.CompilerServices.Intrinsics` class was created.
+This is why `Gapotchenko.FX.Runtime.CompilerServices.Intrinsics` class exists.
-It allows to provide an intrinsic implementation of a method with `MachineCodeIntrinsicAttribute`.
+It provides an ability to define intrinsic implementation of a method with `MachineCodeIntrinsicAttribute`.
 Let's see how:

 ``` csharp
 using Gapotchenko.FX.Runtime.CompilerServices;